Hystabec/Gossip-Simulator/README.md

 ## How to use
 `gossipSim` is the primary program that allows the simulation to be viewed.
 When opened a `window` and `console` will spawn.

-The `console` will show information about: when a new gossip insance is started, when an NPC start telling gossip, When an NPC tells another NPC gossip and the outcome of the gossip telling (will be remembered or ignored) with the reason for the outcome.
+The `console` will show information about:
+1. when a new gossip insance is started
+2. when an NPC start telling gossip
+3. When an NPC tells another NPC gossip and the outcome of the gossip telling (remembered or ignored), with the reason for the outcome.

 The `window` shows all the NPCs (white circles as default) as well as 2 pannels `NPC Details` and `Gossip Selector`.
-When a `NPC is hovered`, with the mouse cursor, the NPCs will change colour to reflect their relationships with the other NPC `Green is liked` and `Red is disliked`,
+When a `NPC is hovered`, with the mouse cursor, the `other NPCs` will `change colour` to reflect their relationships with the other NPC `Green is liked` and `Red is disliked`,
 while the NPC remains hovered, the `NPC Details` pannel will display the relationships of the hovered NPC.
 The `NPC Details` pannel also shows the `NPCs ticked counter` this counter is updated each time the NPCs are ticked.
 The `Gossip Selector` pannel contains a list of the currently active gossip instancese, selecting a gossip from the list will cause the NPCs that have heard the gossip to `highlight in purple`.